grantila/core-types-graphql/README.md

 # Usage

+There are two conversion functions, `convertCoreTypesToGraphql` and `convertGraphqlToCoreTypes`, both returning a wrapped value, of the type [`ConversionResult`](https://github.com/grantila/core-types#conversion).

 ## core-types to GraphQL

 Conversion can be done to GraphQL *code* using `convertCoreTypesToGraphql`, but also to GraphQL *AST* using `convertCoreTypesToGraphqlAst`.
 The arguments to these are the same.